yuhertz/cryptomining/README.md

 # cryptomining

-this helps you mine crypto
+Simple script that helps you find crypto wallet.
+This is just a simulation.

 Set up for Termux